List of Zoey 101 characters: Chase Matthews

-Aftermath

 On September 18, 2015, a video aired on TeenNick that reveals what Zoey said about Chase on a DVD in the episode "Time Capsule" (which aired on the same day in 2005).
 Chase and Zoey are no longer dating as Chase is seen proposing to a girlfriend named Alyssa.
 Before he can finish the proposal, Michael bursts into the restaurant and reveals he has dug up the time capsule to retrieve Zoey's DVD.
 Although Chase had forgotten, Michael reminds him that Zoey promised to tell him in 10 years what she said about him on the DVD, so he did not have to wait 20 years for the scheduled time capsule opening.
 Since they could not watch the video without a DVD player, Michael instead wrote down what Zoey said and reads it to Chase.
 Zoey said she really cares for Chase but suspects that he has a crush on her, reveals that the feeling may be mutual and thinks Chase might even be her soulmate.
 Chase happily thanks Michael, takes back the engagement ring, and excitedly exits the restaurant to find Zoey.

+In Zoey 102, Chase is now an elementary school teacher and has a new girlfriend named Danielle.
+He reunites with Zoey and many other PCA alumni at Quinn and Logan's wedding (for which he is the best man), and things between him and Zoey are tense due to her ditching him on a vacation in Hawaii after high school, which led to their breakup and subsequent lack of contact for the next 15 years.
+However, after admitting that he and Danielle had actually broken up weeks before the wedding, he and Zoey eventually warm up to each other, profess their persisted love for one another, share a few kisses, and end up getting back together.